 Enhancing electronic access to justice and promoting more efficient business practices through information technology aligns with the core values of our judicial branch and with the proposed technology vision.
 Chief Justice Tani G. Cantil-Sakauye's recently announced vision for restoring access to our courts, Access 3D, includes remote access as one of its principles.
-In order to achieve the vision for remote access, the judicial branch needs to adopt a governance and funding model, as well as strategic and tactical plans for technology.
+In order to achieve the vision for remote access, the judicial branch has adopted a governance and funding model, as well as strategic and tactical plans for technology, and now needs to adopt amendments related to language access, which is part of the equal access principle of Access 3D.
 The "digital court" with the capability of 21st century data exchange will not only allow us to do more with less but also significantly broaden meaningful access to the courts for litigants, lawyers, justice partners, and the public.